Chart Color Schemes

 Health performance in Port Elliot is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Port Elliot faces significant health challenges, as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+Port Elliot faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is relatively low at approximately 49% of the total population (~1,268 people), compared to the national average of 55.7%.
-The most common medical conditions are arthritis (13.4%) and mental health issues (9.5%).
-53.6% of residents claim to be completely clear of medical ailments, compared to 62.5% across Rest of SA.
-Working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 47.1% of residents aged 65 and over (1,216 people), higher than the 27.1% in Rest of SA.
-Health outcomes among seniors are above average, with national rankings even higher than the general population.
+The rate of private health cover is relatively low at approximately 49% of the total population (~1,139 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 13.4 and 9.5% of residents respectively, while 53.6% declare themselves completely clear of medical ailments, compared to 62.5% across Regional SA.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 48.0% of residents aged 65 and over (1,114 people), which is higher than the 27.1% in Regional SA.
+Health outcomes among seniors are above average, with national rankings even higher than those of the general population.

 Frequently Asked Questions - Health